k0sproject/k0s/docs/airgap-install.md

 # ctr --namespace k8s.io --address /run/k0s/containerd.sock images export bundle_file $IMAGES
 ```

-### 2. Sync bundle file with airgapped machine
+### 2. Sync the bundle file with the airgapped machine

-Copy the `bundle_file` you created in the previous step to the target machine
-into the `images` directory in the k0s data directory.
+Copy the `bundle_file` you created in the previous step to the target machine into the `images` directory in the k0s data directory.

 ```
 # mkdir -p /var/lib/k0s/images